 - (a) A law school shall publicize and adhere to sound academic standards, including clearly defined standards for good standing, graduation and dismissal. - (b) A law school shall publicize and adhere to a fair process for taking any action that adversely affects the good standing or graduation of a student.
-The process should include timely notice of the impending actions, a disclosure of the evidence on which the action would be based, an opportunity for the student to respond, and an opportunity to appeal any adverse decisions related to good standing, graduation or dismissal.

-- (c) A law school shall provide academic advising to students to communicate effectively to them the school's academic standards and graduation requirements, and guidance regarding course selection and sequencing.
-Academic advising shall include assisting each student with planning a program of study consistent with that student's goals. - (d) A law school shall provide the academic support necessary to assure each student a satisfactory opportunity to complete the program, graduate, and become a member of the legal profession. - (e) A law school shall not continue the enrollment of a student whose inability to do satisfactory work is sufficiently manifest such that it is not probable that the student will successfully complete the course of study at the law school and be admitted to the bar
+The process shall include a disclosure of the evidence on which the action would be based, an opportunity for the student to respond, and an opportunity to appeal any adverse decisions related to good standing, graduation or dismissal.
+Except in a case where the law school reasonably believes that immediate action is required, the process shall include timely notice of the impending actions.
+In the case that immediate action is required, the process should include a prompt opportunity to respond and appeal after the action is taken. - (c) A law school shall provide a system of academic advising to students that communicates effectively the school's academic standards and graduation requirements, and that provides guidance regarding course selection and sequencing.
+Academic advising shall provide students with opportunities to plan a program of study consistent with that student's goals. - (d) A law school shall provide the academic support necessary to assure each student a satisfactory opportunity to complete the program, graduate, and become a member of the legal profession. - (e) A law school shall not continue the enrollment of a student whose inability to do satisfactory work is sufficiently manifest such that it is not probable that the student will successfully complete the course of study at the law school and be admitted to the bar.